gromacs/gromacs/docs/install-guide/install-guide.md

 where that is the default.
 To use static system libraries, additional compiler/linker flags are necessary, e.g. `-static-libgcc -static-libstdc++`.
+* To link a fully static binary set `-DBUILD_SHARED_EXE=OFF`.
+This will prevent cmake to explicitly set any dynamic linking flags.
+This option also sets `-DBUILD_SHARED_LIBS=OFF` and `-DGMX_PREFER_STATIC_LIBS=ON` by default.
+For compilers which don't default to static linking the required flags have to be specified.
+On Linux this is usually `CFLAGS=-static CXXFLAGS=-static`.

 ### Portability aspects ###